dynamiquel/GameBarBrowser/README.md

 This web browser is really basic but one didn't exist for the Xbox Game Bar at the time, so it's better than nothing.
 I expect a superior web browser to appear in the coming months but this repo is open to suggestions.

+Due to **Xbox Game Bar** only supporting an outdated **Edge WebView**, this browser will not run smoothly on many modern sites that rely on modern technologies.
+Therefore, I find it kind of pointless to update this app until Xbox Game Bar supports **WinUI 3**.

 ## Current features
 [Click here to view all features](https://github.com/dynamiquel/Game-Bar-Browser/blob/master/RELEASES.md)